Inside Netflix's 'Adolescence'

 like espouse beliefs as a character that you don't hold yourself.

-it didn't make it particularly difficult but what it did make me want to do and and as well when I explained to Shane because originally when I went
+it didn't make it particularly difficult but what it did make me want to do and and as well when I explained to Shane because originally when I went to the shop

-when I when I explained to Shane that I was mixed race I kind of thought that he might then give the part to somebody else because we'd had auditions and we did a bit of a workshop.
+who's the Shane Meadows yeah who's who's the fantastic director when I when I explained to Shane that I was mixed race, I kind of thought that he might then give the part to somebody else because we'd had auditions and we did a bit of a workshop.

-And Andrew Shim, who plays Milky, who's the black character, who's part of the gang as well,
+And Andrew Shim, who plays Milky, who's the black character, who's part of the gang as well.

-and during the improvisation, as you can imagine, you know, I went to some extremes with the language that I used.
+And during the improvisation, as you can imagine, you know, I went to some extremes with the language that I used.

 And I never said anything to anyone, but that night

 I want you to know that that's not the way I think.
+It's not me at all.

+And I hope you can understand.
 I said, and to be completely honest with you, I'm mixed race.

 And he was like, really?
+I said, yeah.
+He went, I thought so.

 I thought there was something.

 And I was like, but can you do me a favor?
+And he went, what?
+I went, please, don't.
+And I was about to say, don't tell Shane.

+He shouted, Shane, Shane.
 And I was like, oh, oh, no.

 And then he gave the phone to Shane.
+And Shane was like, hello, hello, mate.

 And I was like, all right.
+And he went, what is it?
+And I was like,

 look, Shane, I just wanted to say, I've just told Shimmy, look, I'm mixed race.

-You're probably going to want to give the part to somebody else now.
+You're probably going to want to give the bar to somebody else now.
+And I understand that.

+And he was like, are you kidding me?
 I went, no, I'm just, he was like, this is amazing.

 He said, imagine what we can do with it now.
+I went, what do you mean?
+He went, well, we can take it somewhere else now.

 We can take it somewhere else that we never thought of taking it.

-an abandonment issue from his father um and kind of not being accepted or not being a part of of the identity of his of his self and and and the black part of his family so it we we added such a complexity to it then you grew up just outside of Liverpool in Kirby and did you have to deal with issues of racism as a child coming from a mixed family?
+and kind of not being accepted or not being a part of the identity of his self and the black part of his family.
+So we added such a complexity to it then.

 And if I'm honest, you're from both sides.

 I had a little struggle of my own back then, trying to find the sense of where and how I belong.
+You mean

 your identity, sort of, your racial identity?

-Because there were certain elements of my white cousins and on that side of my family who said some horrible things.
+that side of my family who said some horrible things.
+And, you know,

 even other family members said some horrible things and said some really horrible things to my mother at the time.

-Um, and then on the side of the black family, you know, things were said to me
+And then on the side of the black family, you know, things were said to me

 and said to my mother as well in a horrible sense from both sides of it.
+So it did take a while and it kind of, you know, it's maybe in my early teens.

-I'm not saying that that's what my life was like all the time because it was very happy and joyous, you know, my household, my mother living, but it was just me and my mum for the first 10 years.
+I'm not saying that that's what my life was like all the time because it was very happy and joyous, you know, my household, my mom living, but it was just me and my mum for the first 10 years.

-And I adore my mother, God bless us all.
+And I adore my mother.
+God bless us all.

-She, she was, you know,
+She was, you know,

+she was the strong matriarch and she was a wonderful woman.
 And my pops came into my life when I was 10.

+Your stepfather.
 Yeah, my stepfather.

 He is my stepfather.

-But, you know, he raised you.
+Well, he raised you.
+He was.

 Yeah, he raised me.
+He raised me.

-So he really taught me about my sense of identity and who I am and where I'm from.
+And he's mixed race as well.
+So he really taught me about my sense of identity and who who I am and where I'm from

 Martin Luther King so he filled me with the history and the knowledge of who I was do you know what I mean in many ways

-and then he also inspired me and led me to believe that anything is possible and to follow my dreams but as a as a kid growing up there was you know at times it was difficult and it took a little while for me to find my sense of self
+and then he also inspired me and led me to believe that anything is possible and to follow my dreams But as a kid growing up, there was, you know, at times it was difficult.

-and for me to be completely comfortable with who I am really, do you know what I mean, in that respect?
+and for me to be completely comfortable with who I am, really.
+Do you know what I mean in that respect?
+Which I, you know,

 I sit with inside myself of who I am today, and I'm completely comfortable with myself.
+But it takes a long time, I think.

+You said your stepfather helped you sort of with your cultural and racial identity.
 He also helped you when you told your family you wanted to be an actor.

 Do you have this great story of him taking you to the video store and renting like all these great movies?
+Like, yeah, like, yeah, he did.

-And it was kind of that's where my the beginning of my love affair for filmmaking started and the art and the craft of what it is, do you know what I mean?
+And it was kind of that's where my the beginning of my love affair for filmmaking started and and the art and the craft of what what it is, do you know what I mean?

 And then he introduced me to the likes of David Lynch and Curry Sauer, um,

-and yeah, Martin Scorsese, do you know what I mean?
+and yeah, uh, Martin Scorsese, do you know what I mean?
+All of these great directors, Ken Loach

 as well, Alan Clark.